-The consumer is evolving at a faster pace than ever and, the shifting marketing landscape continues to prove that we only thought we knew what we knew before.
+As the consumer is evolving faster than ever, the shifting marketing landscape continues to prove that we only thought we knew what we knew before.
 Whether you’re going the route of doing your own marketing, building an in-house team, or engaging an agency or consultant, you must learn a few things to make the most of the tools and resources you will have at your disposal.

 Understanding Your Audience

 Step number one in creating a strong marketing plan is to understand your audience.
 Who are your customers, and who do you want them to be?
 What are their struggles, and how can you solve them?
 What questions are they asking, and are you the resource they find when looking for answers?

 Building a customer persona is a tried-and-true method used by all sizes of businesses worldwide to conceptualize a target demographic.
 Work to create the outline of an ideal “target customer.”
 This usually becomes a fictional character you shape with information like family life, education, career, and income.
 Many companies name their persona and even give them personality traits.
 Overall, this makes it easier to conceptualize target customers so that you can talk to them in your marketing messages.

 The art and science of building personas may seem like a boondoggle to some.
 But understanding your audience and having a level of empathy for them will guide you to develop the type of marketing programs that will have appeal and the results your business will need.

 Planting Your Brand Flag

 Understanding what your brand is and what it isn’t is the key to a strong brand positioning.
 And, like most good habits, consistency is what will ultimately cement your position in the consumer’s mind.
 It’s not the end of the world if you take a step back and realize your brand is all over the place.